Jacob-Alger/Jacob-Alger.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1: NSL-5152 CdS Cells

 **Rationale:** The NSL-5152 is an acceptable photoresistor for sunlight detection, and its affordability helps with the PCB budget.
-The delicate package will be more difficult to solder, but it will be easier to fit on the board.
-The resistance values should be suitable for the design of this project, which is crucial for the Wheatstone bridge to function properly.
+The delicate package will be more difficult to solder, but it will be easier to fit on the board due to its small size.
+The resistance values should be suitable for the design of this project, which is crucial for the light sensor to function properly.
 The other two are very similar, but the NSL-5152 is the best by a slight margin.

 ### Voltage Regulator